Reford Morrell Obituary - Johnson City, TN | Legacy Pro

 June 14, 1929 - October 7, 2020

-Reford Lee Morrell, 91, of Abingdon, Va., returned to his heavenly home on October 7, 2020.
-He was born on June 14, 1929, son of the late Edgar and Lucille Smithson Morrell.
-His devotion and firm belief in God supported him in his last days and gave him great peace.
+Reford Lee Morrell, 91, of Abingdon, Va., returned to his heavenly home on Wednesday, October 7, 2020.

-Reford spent many years as a deacon and song leader.
-He was a member of Cleveland Presbyterian Church.
-He had a passion for singing and was a talented musician.
-He had a long tenure at Metal Castings until he retired.

-He was preceded in death by his wife, Pauline Widner Morrell.
-He is survived by a son, Dale Morrell and wife, Donna; daughter, Debra Hutchinson and husband, Dirk; granddaughter, Leigh Ann Wilson and husband, Scott; and sisters and brother, Janie Wise, Mary Lou Duncan, and Gilbert Morrell.
-He was preceded in death by brothers and sisters, Marion, Virgil, Edward, Doris Bullock, and Margie Wynes.

 The family will receive friends from 5 until 6:45 p.m. on Sunday, October 11, 2020, at Blevins Funeral & Cremation Services, Bristol, Va.
 The funeral service will follow at 7 p.m. with the Reverend Rick Laney officiating.
 The committal service and interment will be conducted at 2 p.m. on Monday, October 12, 2020, at Cleveland Community Cemetery, Abingdon, Va.
 Pallbearers will be family, and members of the church.
 In lieu of flowers, the family requests that you make a donation to a charity of your choice